Zara Larsson

-Zara Maria Larsson (/sv/; born 16 December 1997) is a Swedish singer.
-She first rose to prominence in 2008 after winning the second season of Talang, the Swedish version of the Got Talent format.
-She later attained international recognition with singles including "Lush Life" (2015), "Never Forget You" (2015), and "Ruin My Life" (2018).
+Zara Maria Larsson (/sv/; born 16 December 1997) is a Swedish singer and songwriter.
+She first rose to prominence in 2008 after winning the second season of the Swedish talent show competition Talang.
+After signing with Ten Music Group, she released her debut extended play (EP), Introducing (2013), which featured her first Swedish number-one single, "Uncover".
+Her debut studio album, 1 (2014), produced the Swedish top-ten singles "Carry You Home" and "Rooftop".